 Tooth crown is a cap that covers over and protects the complete enamel of the tooth, restoring the tooth to the authentic shape.
 It seals the enamel and protects it from further damage.
 If the Enamel which is the strongest substance in the body that protects the tooth has suffered some damage beyond repair, we will replace it with a dental crown to restore function and aesthetic or sometimes with a partial crown

-Why Does A Tooth Need To Be Crowned
+Why Does A Tooth Need To Be Crowned ?

-When a tooth is badly broken down, a normal filling may not be strong enough for chewing
+- When a tooth is badly broken down, a normal filling may not be strong enough for chewing

-The tooth had root canal treatment done previously
+- The tooth had root canal treatment done previously

-The tooth is under heavy chewing force, has cracked, or needs protection from wear and tear
+- The tooth is under heavy chewing force, has cracked, or needs protection from wear and tear

 Types of Tooth Crowns